davidzhutoronto/oop224-hospital-app/README.md

 > Note: All the code written in the project must be implemented in the **sdds** namespace.

 ## Project Implementation notes:  *Very Important, read carefully*
--	All the code written in this project should be within the namespace sdds.
--	You are free and encouraged to add any member variables or member functions you find necessary to complete your code.
-If you are not sure about your strategy for adding functionalities and properties to your classes, ask your professor for advice.
--	A module called **utils** is added to the project with two functions that can be used in your implementation.
-As mentioned before, you can add any custom code of your own to the **utils** module to be used throughout the project.
-Also, because the application works with real system time, for debugging purposes a global **sdds::debug** flag is added to the utils module. (see Time module for more information)<br/>
-You are free to use this flag for your own debugging messages.
- **utils.h** will be included in all the testers of the milestones.
--	Unless you are asked for a specific definition, name the variables, and functions yourself.
-Use proper names and follow the naming conventions instructed by your professor.
-Having meaningless and misleading names will attract a penalty.
 -	Throughout the project, if any class is capable of displaying or writing itself, the member function will always have the following signature:
 The function will return a reference of an **ostream** and will receive a reference of an "ostream" as an argument.
 -	Throughout the project, if any class is capable of reading or receiving its content from a stream, the member function will always have the following signature: